Skip to content

 Note: Before invoking the API, you need to create a Storage Account in Microsoft Azure Storage account.
 See Azure Storage Configuration documentation for more information.

-1. Specify the API name as MSAzureStorageTestAPI and API context as /azure.
+1. Click + on the Extension panel APIs to create the REST API.
+Specify the API name as MSAzureStorageTestAPI and the API context as /azure.
+Then, delete the default /resource endpoint.

 Microsoft Azure Storage use case